a-yasinsky/flight-optimizer/README.md

 - [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is the extension we'll use to handle cross origin requests from our frontend server.

-- [Click](https://click.palletsprojects.com/en/8.0.x/) is an extension that handles SQLAlchemy database migrations for Flask applications using Alembic.
+- [Click](https://click.palletsprojects.com/en/8.0.x/) is an package for creating beautiful command line interfaces.

 ## Running the CLI